 - When the draft is created and saved, go back to your documents overview and check the notifications under your account.

 - The automation status will be listed there as either successful or failed.

 How can I fix a failed automation?

-In this view, you can identify the reason for the failure by expanding the failure to run details.
-You can then use the information found here to make the needed changes.
+- In this view, you can identify the reason for the failure by expanding the inability to run details.
+You can then use the information found here to make the necessary changes.

-In the case above, we need to go back to the "Employment contract" template used in the first automation step and change the Data field used to fetch one of the collaborators to an email address.
+- In the case above, we need to return to the "Employment contract" template used in the first automation step and change the data field used to fetch one of the collaborators to an email address.

-Each collaborator is identified by email address, the value of the used in the automation setup Data field must therefore be matched.
+Each collaborator is identified by email address, and the value used in the automation setup data field must be matched.

 How can I check the automation runs successfully?

-Now that you have tested the automation workflow, you are ready to start using it to save time, reduce errors and scale your business by automatically sharing a new draft with the relevant parties.
+- Now that you have tested the automation workflow, you can use it to save time, reduce errors, and scale your business by automatically sharing a new draft with the relevant parties.